Butterfly & Dragonfly Class (Reception) 2022 - 2023

 Tapestry is Reception's platform of communication with parents and ourlearning journal provider.

 Tapestry allows you to view all your children’s observations, photographs and videos.
 You can like and comment on observations that we add for your child and it’s also possible for you to add your own observations.
 Your comments and own observations will allow us to find out about which activities your child really enjoyed and the learning they get up to at home.
-The photo's that you add will allow us to celebrate any achievements/wow moments/special days out that happen outside of school, which will help us get to know your child even better!
+The photos that you add will allow us to celebrate any achievements/wow moments/special days out that happen outside of school, which will help us get to know your child even better!

 Reminders